peterbillhu/PQSC2DPerovskites/README.md

 $$\emptyset \subseteq \overline{K_1} \subseteq \overline{K_2} \subseteq \cdots \subseteq \overline{K_n}.$$

+In this project, we develop a tool based on the Gudhi package to construct and build the QC filtration and its persistent homology.

 ## Required packages

 The core is programmed in Python language with the following TDA packages: